launchscout/ai-part-deux/index.md

 - We work with AI to build something
 - Ideally similar to a "repeating problem"
 - We want to find the smooth paths and the rough edges
+- What are things that will get in the way?

 ---